kasseopy/apicross/README.md

 # OpenAPI Specification processing features
 ## Optional fields in data model
-By default OpenAPI specification states all model fields are not nullable (`nullable: false`).
+By default, OpenAPI specification states all model fields are not nullable (`nullable: false`).
 Required fields are fields must be present in a valid JSON  document representing API data models (request/response payloads).
 So field may be not required to be in JSON document, but it's value must not be null.
 For example, consider following schema
 ```yaml